 Hi, everyone, it's Practical Pam!
 We're celebrating Black History Month this year by honoring historical Black Americans of the past and present on our Facebook page.
-These profiles are meant to inspire our students to engage with the history of the US and Canada through a very important lens.
+These features are meant to inspire our students to engage with the history of the US and Canada through a very important lens.

-To help our students in this endeavor, we've compiled a reading list to supplement these profiles.
+To help our students in this endeavor, we've compiled a reading list to supplement these features.
 We hope that they will provide education, insight, and spark curiosity to seek out more media from Black artists of all types.
 A person's culture, heritage, and struggles always inform their art, regardless of the color of their skin.
 It's important for parents to recognize the value in all art, and the positive impact it can have on children to be exposed to different cultures and experiences.

 Let's take a look at our Black History Month 2021 Reading List!